Emerging Science & Technologies Workshop 2025

 Aging in the tissue context

-Sophia Liu, Ragon Institute of MGB, MIT, and Harvard, USA
+Sophia Liu, Ragon Institute of MGB, MIT, and Harvard

 17:30-17:50 (CET)